larapacks/setting/README.md

 ## Description

-Setting is a easy database key => value store for your laravel application.
+Setting is an easy, encrypted database key => value store for your laravel application.

 ## Installation